DE4CC0DE-5FC3-4494-BCBF-4D50B00366B5

 ADVERTISEMENT

-Estimates for the size of the global food ingredients market (as of 2023) vary based on definitions, Ogham Partners with some broad assessments placing its value as high as $335.3 billion (€300.1 billion).
-A large portion of the market volume is dominated by low-margin, commodity products such as flour and sugar.
+Estimates of the size of the global food ingredient market (as of 2023) vary, based on definitions, noted Ogham Partners, with some broad assessments placing its value as high as $335.3 billion (€300.1 billion).
+A large portion of the market volume is dominated by low-margin commodity products, such as flour and sugar.

 Get the week's top grocery retail news